University of Maine at Augusta logo

 1971

-Became a separate campus within the University of Maine System
+Became a separate campus within the University of Maine system.

 1995

-University College of Bangor (UCB) was added to UMA
+University College of Bangor (UCB) was added to UMA.

 2023

-Jenifer Cushman began her tenure as President of UMA
+Jenifer Cushman appointed President of UMA.

 🏛️